 As far as side effects go, the research is still out.
 Keep in mind that bakuchiol is still relatively new in the skincare world.
 However, if you have extremely sensitive skin, you’ll want to try a patch test first.
 If all is well, start by using it three nights per week.

-If you don’t experience any irritation after a skin patch test, bakuchiol can be applied every day.
+If you don’t experience any irritation after a skin patch test, bakuchiol can be applied daily.
 While retinol should only be used as a standalone ingredient, bakuchiol is safe to be layered with other products.
 Although you may want to avoid glycolic acid — it could degrade the formulation.

 Bakuchiol can also be applied either in the morning or at night.
 There’s no specific time to apply this ingredient — as it’s available in serums, moisturizers, face masks, and more.
 So depending on the product you’re using, you shouldn’t alter your current skincare routine too much.